Daniel-KM/Omeka-S-module-Adminer/README.md

 composer install --no-dev
 ```

+* Prepare the zip version

+To compile the source, use command `git submodule update --init` in the src.
+To
+simplify install and compilation, [JsShrink], [Jush], and [PhpShrink] are
+prepared early via `tar czf /tmp/a/adminer-externals.tar.gz externals` and added
+directly in the directory vendor/vrana/adminer/externals if not included via
+composer.
+This process avoids to require git on the server.

+* Specific plugins and theme

+To install specific plugins, just add them in composer like other ones and run
+`composer update`.
+It is possible to copy them in asset/vendor/adminer-plugins/,
+but they may be removed automatically on new version.

 To change the default theme, you can set it in `composer.json` and run `composer update`
-or copy it inside directory asset/vendor/adminer/.
+too.
+It is possible to copy it inside directory asset/vendor/adminer/, but it
+may be removed automatically on new version.

 Usage
 -----

-Just fill the confirm and create a read only user.
+Just fill the config and create a read only user.

 If the omeka database user has the rights to create a user and to specify
 privileges, the read only user will be automatically created.